blooxer/Challenge6/README.md

 # Challenge6
 This is a exercise from Unity Programer course
+Data Persistence